johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

  Either way, the process led us to at least slightly better 'self-documenting' code and was a good excercise nonetheless...hopefully at least :)

+ # Challenge
+In code bases you work with frequently, find an example where the code could benefit from the `Extract function` refactoring.

+Look for hints of either comments that can be replaced by a self-documenting method OR repeated code to extract into a shared, reusable function.